SHUReeducation/autoAPI/CODE_OF_CONDUCT.md

  professional setting

-**All of above does not apply to those who wants to add Java support, anyone who wants to add Java support to this repo, no matter how he or she does this, will be warned once, and if he or she insists hen we can do anything to him or her.**
+**All of above does not apply to those who wants to add Java support, anyone who wants to add Java support to this repo, no matter how he or she does this, will be warned once, and if he or she insists then we can do anything to him or her.**

 ## Our Responsibilities